Dn-a/flutter_tags/README.md

 [![pub package](https://img.shields.io/badge/pub-0.3.2-orange.svg)](https://pub.dartlang.org/packages/flutter_tags)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/dnag88)

-With flutter tags you can create selectable or input tags that automatically adapt to the screen width..
+With flutter tags you can create selectable or input tags that automatically adapt to the screen width.

+### Soon version 0.4.0 will be released with a new structure, much faster and much more flexible.
+### Stay tuned

 ## Installing
 Add this to your package's pubspec.yaml file: